spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## SourceAnnotations
-List of source annotations to be included in the export.
+Iterable containing source annotations to be included in the export.
 This list is defined in the corpus configuration.

 **Arguments:**